Funding woes ease, Jamaicans promise Sochi fight

 "There is no question in my mind the team would not have qualified ... but for the help of the Jamaica Olympic Association," said Stoke, who will be the chef-de-mission of the contingent also including crew member Wayne Blackwood and coach Thomas Samuel.

-The Jamaicans are procuring better equipments from Germany even though they might not get to practise with those until a pre-Olympic training session in Sochi early next month.
+The Jamaicans are procuring better equipments from Germany even though they might not get to practice with those until a pre-Olympic training session in Sochi early next month.

 "Equipment says a lot in bobsleighing.
 Once you have good equipment, anything is possible ... we can be just as competitive as the rest of the world," said Watts.